khushishorey/SE/UPDATE.md

 - Your password will get  updated and next time when you try to login you have to enter the newly setted password.

+*** WARDEN SIDE ACTIVE ***

+1. The warden is now able to register without any fail.
+2. The warden dashboard fails to  load the page but it appears with 3 tabs- Dashboard, Approvals and Profile

+3. Profile page is not getting loaded still but.